Nick Ramsey, PhD

-Professor Nick Ramsey provides scientific guidance on Wyss Center programs working to restore function for people with paralysis and communication for those locked-in as a result of ALS.
-He also advises on strategic project planning, and contributes to external funding proposals.
+Professor Nick Ramsey collaborates on Wyss Center programs working to restore function for people with paralysis and communication for those locked-in as a result of ALS.
 He brings extensive knowledge of the BCI field as well as expertise in human intracranial brain-computer interface research and knowledge of associated ethical and regulatory frameworks.
 Nick is Professor of Cognitive Neuroscience at the University of Utrecht (NL) where he leads a multidisciplinary research group.

 Nick has been active in the field of implantable human BCI systems since 2005 and runs the Utrecht Neuroprosthesis project at the University Medical Center of Utrecht where people with locked-in syndrome are provided with a brain implant to operate assistive technology software.